ArpitSahoo/Meal-Planning/README.md

 # Portfolio project IDATA1003
 This file uses Mark Down syntax.
 For more information see [here](https://www.markdownguide.org/basic-syntax/).

-[//]: # (TODO: Fill inn your name and student ID)

 STUDENT NAME = "ARPIT SAHOO"
 STUDENT ID = "131809"

 ## Project description

-[//]: # (TODO: Write a short description of your project/product here.)
 The purpose of this application is to help the user to have a better overview of food in their fridge and have the meals they can prepare.
-This application also supports user to add recipes they want to make.
+This application also supports user to add, remove and find recipes.
 The goal of the application is to reduce food waste.
 ## Project structure
 ```
 .